wasifsomji/Coding-Portfolio/README.md

 ## Introduction

-This portfolio is a personalized space for Wasif Somji to highlight his expertise, share his projects, and provide information about his coding journey.
-The application offers an interactive and user-friendly experience for visitors to explore Wasif's work and get in touch with him.
+This portfolio is a personalized space for me to highlight his expertise, share his projects, and provide information about my coding journey.
+The application offers an interactive and user-friendly experience for visitors to explore my work and get in touch with me.

 ## Features